clapre/connectedhomeip/README.md

 ![ZAP Templates](https://github.com/project-chip/connectedhomeip/workflows/ZAP/badge.svg)

-# What is Project Connected Home over IP?
+# What is Matter?

-Project Connected Home over IP is a new Working Group within the Zigbee Alliance.
-This Working Group plans to develop and promote the adoption of a new, royalty-free connectivity standard to increase compatibility among smart home products, with security as a fundamental design tenet.

-The goal of the Connected Home over IP project is to simplify development for manufacturers and increase compatibility for consumers.
-The project is built around a shared belief that smart home devices should be secure, reliable, and seamless to use.
-By building upon Internet Protocol (IP), the project aims to enable communication across smart home devices, mobile apps, and cloud services and to define a specific set of IP-based networking technologies for device certification.

-The Zigbee Alliance officially opened the Project Connected Home over IP (Project CHIP) Working Group on January 17, 2020 and is in the process of drafting the specification.
+This industry unifying standard is a promise of reliable, secure connectivity—a seal of approval that devices will work seamlessly together, today and tomorrow.
+Matter is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers.
+This collaborative breakthrough is built on proven technologies and guided by the Connectivity Standards Alliance (formerly Zigbee Alliance), whose members come together from

 Visit [buildwithmatter.com](https://buildwithmatter.com) to learn more and read the latest news and updates about the project.